-As of December 31, 2015, borrowings outstanding under our New Revolving Credit Facility were long-term variable-rate borrowings.
-Assuming a 100 basis-point increase in LIBOR (in the case of term loan B, over the 1% floor specified in our credit agreement), our annual interest cost would change by \$4.2 million based on gross amounts outstanding at December 31, 2015.
+As of December 31, 2016, borrowings outstanding under our Revolving Credit Facility were long-term variable-rate borrowings.
+Assuming a 100 basis-point increase in LIBOR (in the case of the Term Loan, over the 1% floor specified in our credit agreement), our annual interest cost would change by \$4.2 million based on gross amounts outstanding at December 31, 2016.